-- No part of the manuals included Nikon will not be held liable for any with this product may be reproduced, transmitted, transcribed, stored in a retrieval system, or trans- • While every effort has been made to lated into any language in any form, by any means, without Nikon's prior written permission. - Nikon reserves the right to change the specifications of the hardware and software described in these manuals at any time and without prior notice.
+- No part of the manuals included Nikon will not be held liable for any with this product may be reproduced, transmitted, transcribed, lated into any language in any form, by any means, without Nikon's prior written permission. - Nikon reserves the right to change the specifications of the hardware and software described in these manuals at any time and without prior notice.